-A site stewardship program, including the monitoring of local sites, cordered developed in each local community.
-It would be useful to build upon the pilot site stewardship program (Project 96149) that was previously found by the EVOS Trustee Council and tailor it to the needs and interests for the local communities in Prince William Sound and the Kenai Peninsula.
-To is program developed a handbook which might be adapted to the local communities.
+A site stewardship program, including the monitoring of local sites, could be developed in each local community.
+It would be useful to build upon the pilot site stewardship program (Project 96149) that was previously funded by the EVOS Trustee Council and tailor it to the needs and interests of the local communities in Prince William Sound and the Kenai Peninsula.
+This program developed a handbook which might be adapted to the local communities.